enso-org/enso/doc/design/type-system/types.md

   This sugar is most likely to be seen for function definitions, but it works in all cases.

-- Rows in Luna are open, and have polymorphic projections.
+- Rows in Enso are open, and have polymorphic projections.
 A projection without a given type is assumed to be a label, but `{ (Foo : Type) : Int }` lets users use other types as projections.
 A row `{ myLabel : Int }` is syntax sugar for an explicit projection based on a label: `{ (myLabel : Label) : Int }`.

-- Luna features built-in first-class lenses and prisms based on row projections, as described in "Abstracting Extensible Datatypes".
+- Enso features built-in first-class lenses and prisms based on row projections, as described in "Abstracting Extensible Datatypes".

 - Rows where no explicit labels are given are assumed to be tuples.
 This means